-This year, students currently in 5th grade will be chosen to become part of an exciting seven-year educational relationship with the Museum.
+Each academic year, students in 5th grade are chosen to become part of an exciting seven-year extracurricular educational relationship with the Museum.
 This starts in the summer between 5th and 6th grade and continues through the end of 12th grade.
-These students will experience the Museum through classes incorporating hands-on exploration, behind-the-scenes adventures, talks with scientists, and content-rich programming.
-Our programming focuses on the sciences studied at the Museum – biology (biodiversity, evolution, genetics, and more), anthropology (cultural, linguistics, human evolution, and archaeology), and physical sciences (astronomy, earth science, planetary science).
+These students will experience the Museum through science classes incorporating hands-on exploration, behind-the-scenes adventures, meetings with scientists, and content-rich programming.
+The Lang Science Program focuses on the sciences studied at the Museum – biology (biodiversity, evolution, genetics, conservation, and more), anthropology (cultural, human evolution, archaeology, and linguistics), and physical sciences (astronomy, Earth science, planetary science).
 Students will also design their own research projects, learn about Museum exhibits, and start preparing for college and careers.